-COS regulation rewards utilities with profit for their investment in new infrastructure, creating what some have called an "infrastructure bias."
+In summary, COS regulation rewards utilities with profit for their investment in new infrastructure.

-- Under COS, the utility is able to recover and earn a regulated return (profit) on costs that are included in its rate base, which generally includes capital costs such as infrastructure investments. - The utility is also permitted to recover its operational costs, though these are generally not included in the rate base-meaning the utilities do not earn a return on these costs. - This is a driver for utilities to adopt renewables, which have no operating costs, instead of fossil fuelpowered plants, which have high operating costs. - Accordingly, under COS regulation, utilities are incentivized to favor capital costs over operating costs, in order to maximize the share of their costs that are eligible for a return.
-This is known as the "infrastructure bias."
+- Under COS, the utility is able to recover and earn a regulated return (profit) on costs that are included in its rate base, which generally includes capital costs such as infrastructure investments. - The utility is also permitted to recover its operational costs, though these are generally not included in the rate base-meaning the utilities do not earn a return on these costs. - This is a driver for utilities to adopt renewables, which have low operating costs, instead of fossil fuel-powered plants, which have high operating costs. - Accordingly, under COS regulation, utilities are incentivized to favor capital costs over operating costs, in order to maximize the share of their costs that are eligible for a return.

-The Utility Business and Regulatory Framework | Technology, regulatory, business and market changes
+The Utility Business and Regulatory Framework | Technology, Regulatory, Business and Market Changes